 Read our top tips on how to make tummy time and repositioning easier for your baby.

 Moving Toys and Mobiles

-Using toys and mobiles in your baby’s cot doubles up as a source of entertainment and a sleeping aid.
-However, they can also be utilised to encourage babies to sleep on different areas of their head whist in their cot.
+Using toys and mobiles in your baby’s cot doubles up as a source of entertainment and sleeping aid.
+However, they can also be utilised to encourage babies to sleep on different areas of their head whilst in their cot.
 Changing the position of your little one’s toys and mobiles can influence your baby to turn their head and relieve pressure to areas of their head.

 Alternate carrying and holding positions

 When you feed or carry your baby, try to alternate the side you do so, and, where convenient, introduce a sling instead of a car seat or pram to help keep your baby as mobile as possible.